Muhammad-Hasham-Khalid/fem-intro-to-go/03_basic_syntax/types.md

   - `fmt.Println(string(name[0]))`
 - Similar to `substr` in JS, you can grab a substring of a string using `name[1:3]` ==> `"ar"`
-  - This tells Go to start BEFORE index 1, and stop BEFORE index 3.
+  - This tells Go to start FROM index 1, and stop BEFORE index 3.

 ## Booleans: `true`, `false`